-Recent news that the remains of Louise Pietrewicz were found in grave six feet beneath the basement in the house that once belonged to her married boyfriend, William Boken, rocked this small town — and beyond.
+Recent news that the remains of Louise Pietrewicz were found in a grave six feet beneath the basement in the house that once belonged to her married boyfriend, William Boken, rocked this small town — and beyond.
 Finally, it was the answer to a 51-year-old mystery.

 Following renewed interest in the case last fall, investigators re-interviewed Judith Terry, who was married to Mr. Boken back in 1966, when Louise disappeared.
 At least twice over the last five decades, she had told police that her husband had threatened her life.
 “Keep it up and you will end up in the basement with the other bitch,” he told her.

 This time, however, Ms. Terry revealed more: She had seen him burying a body wrapped in burlap in their basement.

 Based on this stunning new information, police then dug up the remains.

 When the news broke, readers were not shy about asking how anyone could keep such a secret for 51 years.